 Child Safety Initiatives

+According to the Child Health Initiative, 3,000 children are killed or seriously injured on the world’s roads each day.
 Young children have some characteristics that put them at greater risk in the road environment.
-Children are
+Children are:

-Changing the road layout through engineering interventions such as traffic calming can reduce child pedestrian injuries (as well as injuries to cyclists and adult pedestrians).
-Traffic calming interventions include measures such as placing a raised concrete refuge in the middle of wide roads, putting speed bumps on the road or making the roads narrower to reduce traffic speed and volume, or to change the road environment to give priority to pedestrians.
+Reduced speed limits and changing the road layout through engineering interventions such as traffic calming can reduce child pedestrian injuries (as well as injuries to cyclists and adult pedestrians).
+Traffic calming interventions include measures such as wide, accessible sidewalks, placing a raised concrete refuge in the middle of wide roads, putting speed bumps on the road or making the roads narrower to reduce traffic speed and volume, or to change the road environment to give priority to pedestrians.

 Road safety education that focuses on the development of practical skills using problem solving methods, and educating children and their parents about the importance of adult supervision of young children whenever they are near a road, are also important.